jindai1783/Meshed_Network/README.md

 [cryptojs]: http://cryptojs.altervista.org/api/#.VO4Oy8bHJRE

 A glimpse of what this module does can be seen from my [Cryptography] repository.
-This can be how we implement the security layer of Meshee.
+This uses Advanced Encryption Standard (AES) for encryption, and can be how we implement the security layer of Meshee.

 [Cryptography]: https://github.com/jindai1783/Cryptography

 ## Glossary

-Ad hoc networking: a system of network elements that combine to form a network requiring little or no planning.
+* Ad hoc networking: a system of network elements that combine to form a network requiring little or no planning.
-NSA: National Security Agent
+* NSA: National Security Agent